Aakarshan-chauhan/Tensorflow-cert/README.md

 :heavy_check_mark: Use datasets from different sources.

-- [ ] Use datasets in different formats, including json and csv.
+:heavy_check_mark: Use datasets in different formats, including json and csv.

 - [ ] Use datasets from tf.data.datasets.